Property Management | Frequently Asked Questions

 What happens if there are HOA complaints?

-When we get a complaint we thank them for looking out for the home and let them know that we will be giving the tenants 7 days to rectify the problem and we follow up with that notice once it expires.
+If we get a complaint we thank them for looking out for the home and let them know that we will be giving the tenants 7 days to rectify the problem and we follow up with that notice once it expires.

 We ask them to be sure and call or email if the tenant doesn’t take care of the problem, or if they ever have any other problems with the tenant.
 If it is a serious issue, we will get photos or even police reports (if applicable) to assist with documentation.